 Petitioner argues that the circuit court's finding that there was no reasonable likelihood that the conditions of abuse or neglect could be substantially corrected was not supported with specific evidence.
-However, the order being appealed clearly provides sufficient support for the finding, including petitioner's failure to acknowledge the conditions of abuse and neglect and his refusal to participate in services to rectify the conditions of abuse and neglect.
+However, the order being appealed clearly provides sufficient support for the finding, including petitioner's failure to acknowledge the conditions of abuse and neglect and her refusal to participate in services to rectify the conditions of abuse and neglect.
+Further, the Court finds no merit in petitioner's argument that West Virginia Code § 49-6-5(b)(1) does not provide for termination of parental rights when a child has been placed with a relative.
+West Virginia Code § 49-6-5B lists circumstances in which the DHHR is statutorily required to file or join in an abuse and neglect petition, and § 49-6-5B(b)(1) notes an exception that the DHHR may elect to not file a petition when the child has been placed with a relative.
+That code section does not prevent circuit courts from terminating parental rights when children have been placed with a relative.
 As noted above, West Virginia Code § 49-6-5(a)(6) instructs circuit courts to terminate parental rights upon findings that there is no reasonable likelihood that the conditions of abuse and neglect can be substantially corrected and when termination is necessary for the child's welfare.
 Those findings were made below and supported with substantial evidence, and the Court finds no error in the termination of petitioner's parental rights.

-For the foregoing reasons, we find no error in the decision of the circuit court and its April 30, 2013 order is hereby affirmed.
+For the foregoing reasons, we find no error in the decision of the circuit court and its June 13, 2013 order is hereby affirmed.